tonysoft/LoopBackRelationships/README.md

 **http://localhost:3030/documentation/loopback/lbServices/lbServices**

+>**Note:** LoopBack API Documentation will always be viewable on Port 3030 as shown above.
+The Port cannot be configured at this time.

 Navigating to that Link will allow you to look at the **Methods** and their **Signatures**.
 See the full **[LoopBack Angular SDK Documentation](http://docs.strongloop.com/display/LB/AngularJS+JavaScript+SDK)** for more options.

 ***